 About Cascadia Iris Gardens

-Margaret and I started our collection in 2004 with just a few rises.
-Our collection grew quickly–fast enough that we opened Cascadia Iris Gardens in 2008.
-So much has changed since then.
-By 2011 our iris collection outgrew our property.
+Margaret and I started our iris collection in 2004 with just a few varieties purchased at the King County Iris Society’s beardless iris sale.
+Our collection grew quickly–so fast that we opened Cascadia Iris Gardens in 2008.
+By 2011, our iris collection outgrew our 1-acre property.

-We gave up the custom-built home that started us on this journey to find a larger piece of property.
+We gave up our custom-built home that started us on our iris journey to find a larger piece of property.
 After months of searching and one real estate agent change, we found the perfect property: about 5.1 acres of mostly flat, clear land.
-Approximately 1 acre is forested, and the house, display garden, and garage sit on about an acre; that leaves us with 3 acres for growing irises.
-Unfortunately, the house leaves a bit to be desired, but that is a story for another day.
+Approximately 1 acre is forested, and the house, display garden, and garage sit on about 1 acre; that leaves us with 3 acres for growing irises.
+Unfortunately, the house leaves a bit to be desired, but that is another story…

 We bought the property in the fall of 2011 and began moving irises the following spring.

-Fast forward 3 years to 2017, and we are back to producing excellent-quality irises.
-Thanks to my friends in the iris world, I was able to recover many of the irises I lost.
+Initially, it was a struggle to get our irises acclimated to the new property.
+We lost many along the way.
+We have come to terms with our soil and, thanks to many good friends, are back to growing top-quality irises.
 Our collection of Japanese irises is now one of the best anywhere, both in variety and quality.
-Our collection of 40-chromosome Siberian irises is unsurpassed in the United States and perhaps anywhere in the world.
+Our collection of rare and unique 40-chromosome Sino-Siberian irises is unsurpassed in the United States and perhaps anywhere in the world.

 Margaret and I are continuing to develop our display gardens.

 My stated goal (in an effort to convince Margaret this is a good idea) was to showcase our beautiful irises with a wide variety of other plants to demonstrate how they would look in your perennial beds.
-The real reason is because I have become so enamored with all the fauna we have the ability to grow, I want to try them all.
+The real reason is because I have become so enamored with all the flora we can grow, I want to try them all.
 But let’s not tell Margaret.
 What she doesn’t know won’t hurt me.

 We are adding collections of many different plant species.
-We received an excellent collection of spring ephemerals from Carla Lankow, trilliums, erythroniums, arisaemas and the like.
-We have well over 200 varieties of daylily, 50 or so peonies and have just started what we hope to be one of the largest collections of lilacs around.
+We received an excellent collection of spring ephemerals from Carla Lankow: trilliums, erythroniums, arisaemas, and the like.
+We have 50 or so peony varieties, and we have just started what we hope to be one of the largest collections of lilacs around.